getsentry/sentry-docs/src/wizard/node/express.md

 The above configuration captures both error and performance data.
 To reduce the volume of performance data captured, change `tracesSampleRate` to a value between 0 and 1.

-You can verify the Sentry integration by creating a route that will throw an error:
+You can verify the Sentry integration is working by creating a route that will throw an error:

 ```js
 app.get("/debug-sentry", function mainHandler(req, res) {